janoglezcampos/llvm-yx-callobfuscator/README.md

 ## Developer guide
 * ### File distribution
     ---
     The code is always divided into two folders, one called headers, for definitions and macros mainly, and the other called source, containing the actual source code.
-For every source code file, there is a header file matching the relative path to the source folder, in the headers folder.
+For every source code file, there is a header file matching the relative path to the source folder.
 Documentation for functions is always found at headers files.

     You will find two source codebases in this project: